swarmstack/swarmstack/README.md

 # swarmstack
-## HA Docker swarm / Prometheus / Alertmanager / Grafana DevOps stack for running containerized applications, with optional persistent storage, firewall management, and high-availability features
+## A Docker swarm stack for operating highly-available containerized applications.
+Features a modern DevOps toolset (Prometheus / Alertmanager / Grafana) for monitoring and alerting, persistent storage, firewall management, HTTPS by default, and other high-availability features that your applications can take advantage of.

-Easily deploy and update Docker swarm nodes as you scale up from at least (3) baremetal servers, ec2 instances, or virtual machines, which will host and monitor your highly-available containerized applications using a modern DevOps workflow and toolset.
+Easily deploy and update Docker swarm nodes as you scale up from at least (3) baremetal servers, ec2 instances, or virtual machines, which will host and monitor your highly-available containerized applications.

 Manage one or more Docker clusters via ansible playbooks that can _(optionally)_ help you install Docker swarm, [Portworx](https://portworx.com) persistent storage for container volumes between Docker swarm nodes, and update firewall rules between the nodes as well as Docker service ports exposed by your applications.